-For the 2012 entering class, tuition was $780 per credit.
+For the 2014 entering class, tuition is $800 per credit.
 There is a $100 student services fee each semester.
 Students should budget approximately $150 per course for texts, readings and other materials.

-On-campus room and board for the 2012 summer session was $95 per night.
+On-campus room and board is $95 per night.
 Students will be housed in individual air-conditioned dorm rooms with meals provided in the dining hall.
 Although it is highly recommended that students reside on campus, they may elect to reside off campus during the summer session.
 Those doing so must make their own housing and dining arrangements.
 Modest annual increases in tuition and fees may be expected.

 All student accounts must be current before enrollment is allowed for subsequent semesters.
 A late fee of up to $125 will be assessed if payment has not been received by the due date.
 Payments may be made by check, Visa, MasterCard or American Express.
 A monthly payment plan is available from Academic Management Services (AMS) at 1-800-635-0120.